 Johnson, seemingly unable to tell a propulsive story or actually a story at all, once again settles for voice-over exposition explaining everything from plot and character motivation down to feelings.
 Jesse V. Johnson showed promise in the wildly uneven The Butcher.
 While coasting all his faults on the tremendous Eric Roberts, he did seem to have a knack for offbeat characters, languid phasing, odd asides and dynamically framed action.
 Now years later, the things that didn’t work back then are back with a vengeance, while the good things have been ground away in favour of a polished sheen.
 As current era DTV/VOD material goes, his product looks robust and bears a shallow semblance of cinema.

 He’s in dire need of a strong dramatic performer to pull through.
 Scott Adkins, though, ain’t it.
 Sorely lacking in charisma and with a curious strained awareness in his acting, he has trouble carrying a film on his own but explodes like a possessed man whenever fists or feet are required, always pushing himself despite increasingly slimmer budgets and tighter schedules.
 As one of this generation’s most gifted and hardest working on-screen martial artist, he is desperately looking for his big break and churns out more low budget quickies at a high rate in hopes something will stick.
-He’s still best put to use as stoic, non verbal bad guys and empty, void clone vessels.
+He’s still best put to use as stoic, non verbal bad guys.